top of page

 • Do you offer discounts or financial assistance?

-We offer several camp tuition discounts: All 6-weeks of Camp are automatically 10% off Tualatin Resident Discount - 5% off of all tuition for Tualatin residents Willowbrook’s philosophy is to offer affordable, competitive rates while providing financial assistance for those in need so every child has an opportunity to experience camp.
+We offer two camp tuition discounts: Register for all 6-weeks of Camp and receive a 10% discount Those living or working in the city of Tualatin qualify for a 5% discount, which will be applied once you have submitted your registration request.
+(These discounts cannot be combined) Willowbrook’s philosophy is to offer affordable, competitive rates while providing financial assistance for those in need so every child has an opportunity to experience camp.
 In addition to discounts noted above, we also offer financial assistance for families in need - available upon request.
-Subsidized Rates For families who need a little help and can pay 88% of the standard tuition rate.
 Financial Aid - Applications open March 5th For families whose children are enrolled in a free or reduced lunch program, or another financial assistance program.
 Our financial aid fund is limited and offered on a first-come, first-served basis, regardless of race, religion, national origin, gender, or status.
-If approved, we offer one full week of camp (full days) for your camper - you will only need to pay the $30 annual fee per family.

 • What should my child do if they want to be in a performance?

-Artisan campers (ages 8-18) have to be registered for two week to be in a performance.
+Artisan campers (ages 8-17) have to be registered for two weeks to be in a performance.
 They need to attend the week before the performance is scheduled and the week of the performance.
 The first week they attend they will need to check in with the Artisan drama tent for audition times.
-Once they have been cast they will need to attend all rehearsals.
-Squirrel’s Nest (3-4 year olds ) and Village campers (5-7 year olds) only need to attend for the week of the performance.
-Village campers will need to go to the Village drama tent at the beginning of the week and let the staff know they want to be in the play.
+Once they have been cast they will need to attend all rehearsals, which occur during regular camp hours.
+Performances takes place after camp hours at 7pm.
+Village campers (5-8 year olds) only need to attend for the week of the performance.
+Village campers will need to go to the Village drama tent at the beginning of the week and let the staff know they would like to participate in the Villager performance which happens as an opener to the play.
+Please see the "Performances" portion of the FAQ for more details.

 • Does camp ever fill up?